juand-r/EMNLP-2019/README.md

 ## [Language learning agents](#contents)

 :boom: [EGG: a toolkit for research on Emergence of lanGuage in Games](https://www.aclweb.org/anthology/D19-3010.pdf)
-> "We introduce EGG, a  toolkit that greatly simplifies the implementation of emergent-languagec ommunication games.
+> "We introduce EGG, a  toolkit that greatly simplifies the implementation of emergent-language communication games.
 EGG’s  modular  design provides a set of building blocks that the user can combine to create new  games, easily navigating  the optimization and architecture space." **Demo**: https://vimeo.com/345470060 **Code**: https://github.com/facebookresearch/EGG

 :heavy_minus_sign: [Emergent Linguistic Phenomena in Multi-Agent Communication Games](https://www.aclweb.org/anthology/D19-1384.pdf)
 > A simple multi-agent communication framework suggests that some of the properties of language evolution "can  emerge  from  simple  social  exchanges between perceptually-enabled agents playing communication games".
 Specific properties observed: